juanico10/Pihole_list/README.md

 # 🎉 ¡Ready!
 &nbsp;

-<sup>These files/texts are provided "AS IS", without warranties of any kind, express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose and non-infringement.
-In no event shall the authors or copyright holders be liable for any claims, damages or other liability arising out of or relating to the files or the use thereof.</sup>
+<p><sup>These files/texts are provided "AS IS", without warranties of any kind, express or implied, including, but not limited to, warranties of merchantability, fitness for a particular purpose and non-infringement.
+In no event shall the authors or copyright holders be liable for any claims, damages or other liability arising out of or relating to the files or the use thereof.</sup></p>

-<sub>Any and all trademarks are the property of their respective owners.</sub>
+<p><sub>Any and all trademarks are the property of their respective owners.</sub></p>
 <p><sup>I will be updating with information and adding procedures in my spare time.</sup></p>